Kenya Coffee History

 in the 19th century.

+Coffee farmers enjoy a conversation during the coffee harvest season.
 Solai Coffee along with visitors sorting harvested coffee cherries and share wits.

-The Production of Kenyan Coffee
+Production of Kenyan Coffee

 Next is the fermentation process, which aims to extract the slimy sugary coating on the beans, which remains after removing the outer skin.
 The fermentation process is completed after 36 hours.
 The beans are spread on a level, raised drying bed with constant regular turning.
 Once the coffee beans have dried completely, they are bagged and transported to the mills.

-Quality of Kenyan Coffee
+5 Quality Variants of Kenyan Coffee

 • SL 34